localstack/docs/content/en/tools/cloud-pods/pods-cli/index.md

 ### pull

 The `pull` command retrieves the content of a Cloud Pod previously created and uploaded to the LocalStack platform and injects it into the application runtime.

-By default, the fetched pod will always be injected.
+By default, the fetched pod updates the application runtime at a service level, utilising a `merge` injection strategy.
-The `--fetch` option will instead only trigger the download of the desired Cloud Pods to the host machine, without performing any additional operation.
-Users could then, for instance, use the `--inject` command to inject the retrieved pods.
-Similar to the `--inject` command, users can specify the `--merge` flag (off by default) if they wish to merge the current application state with the injecting one.
+Like the `inject` command, the `--strategy` option can change such default injection behaviour.

 **Synopsis**
 ```
 Incorporate the state of a Cloud Pod into the application runtime.

 Options:
   -n, --name TEXT      Name of the cloud pod
-  --merge          Merge the injecting state with the current application runtime.
-  --fetch          Only fetch the Cloud Pod from the remote platform.
+  -s, --strategy TEXT  Inject strategy (merge, overwrite, deep-merge).
 ```
 ### push